Having trouble with your Chromecast? Don't worry, your question may be answered below. If your question isn't covered, try to troubleshoot your issue.

 Manufacturers often call CEC by different names, including Anynet+ (Samsung), Aquos Link (Sharp), BRAVIA Link and BRAVIA Sync (Sony), HDMI-CEC (Hitachi), CE-Link and Regza Link (Toshiba), SimpLink (LG), HDAVI Control, EZ-Sync, VIERA Link (Panasonic), EasyLink (Philips), and NetCommand for HDMI (Mitsubishi).

-Proof of purchase is required.
+Note: Proof of purchase is required.

 If you purchased your Chromecast from someone other than a Google-authorized retailer, your purchase is not covered by our warranty.
 Review our Warranty policy here.